 5 words of encouragement for church planters:

 Surround yourself with a few encouragers.

-First, make sure you have people who speak regularly into your life.
+First, make sure you have people who regularly speak into your life.
 People outside the work you’re doing.
 Some days they’ll keep you going.

-This friend mentioned that prior to the pandemic there was a more focused effort by others to bring church planters together for fellowship and encouragement.
+This friend mentioned that prior to the pandemic, there was a more focused effort by others to bring church planters together for fellowship and encouragement.
 That hasn’t returned.
 Perhaps some of us that serve in larger, established churches can come together to be this support for church planters.